nf-core/website/markdown/usage/tutorials/nf_core_contributing_overview.md

 Alternatively, a single small chromosome (or part of a chromosome) can be used.
 If you are struggling to get the tests to run, ask for help on Slack.

-When writing `conf/test.config` remember to define all required parameters so that the pipeline will run with only `-profile test`.
+When writing `conf/test.config` remember to define all required parameters so that the pipeline will run with only `-profile test`
+(with the exception of `params.outdir`).
 Note that remote URLs cannot be traversed like a regular file system - so glob file expansions such as `*.fa` will not work.

 ### GitHub Actions workflows